Iph47/kdc_git_repo/plugin.video.Ctrl_Esc_TV/README.md

 ![Control Escape TV](icon.png)

-You need the missing "video.json" to complete the mission!
+You need the missing "script.module.limitless-swiftstreamz" to complete the mission!